 It encompasses the principle of working smarter instead of working harder.
 So how exactly can you use this in your favor to make your business more efficient and focused using Kanban?

-Make your company more efficient and focused using Kanban!
+Make your company more efficient and focused on using Kanban!

 This includes using a backlog to keep the most relevant and top priority tasks on top so your team can focus their attention and resources on them!

-Any of the micromanaging or schedule changing can take place underneath the top item on the backlog thus no time is wasted on projects that are not a priority.
+Any of the micromanaging or schedule changes can take place underneath the top item on the backlog thus no time is wasted on projects that are not a priority.

 Hiring and training employees with a myriad of skill sets may help you speed it up – if your team members know how to handle more than one type of task, the work is bound to be finished sooner than if only one or two employees specialize in one specific skill.